mlzxy/Zeta/_guide/index.md

 ## Quick Start

-1. Our [Guide](http://zetajs.io/guide) is the best place to get start.
+1. Our [Guide](http://zetajs.io/guide) is a nice place to get start.
-2. You could bootstrap your code from [angular-zeta-seed](https://github.com/cloud-bear/angular-zeta-seed).
+2. You could bootstrap your code from [zeta-seed](https://github.com/cloud-bear/zeta-seed).

 ## Tests